-Squamous cell carcinoma, also known as SCC or intraepithelial carcinoma, is the second-most common form of skin cancer.
-It is most common in fair-skinned older people.
+Squamous cell carcinoma, also known as SCC or intraepithelial carcinoma, is a common skin cancer, especially frequent in fair-skinned older people.
 SCC usually grows on sun-exposed parts of the body without causing serious medical problems, but it can spread to other parts of the body in some cases.
 If diagnosed early, squamous cell carcinoma is easily treated, but a small percentage of cases can be fatal.

-99 per cent of squamous cell carcinomas are caused by ultraviolet (UV) radiation from sun exposure.1 UV radiation damages DNA in cells, so that they no longer grow correctly and skin cancer can develop.2 Squamous cell carcinoma is caused by cumulative long term sun exposure over many decades,3 including in adulthood and later life, meaning that people who work outside are at higher risk.4
+99 per cent of squamous cell carcinomas are caused by ultraviolet (UV) radiation from sun exposure (cancer Council 2016).
+UV radiation damages DNA in cells, so that they no longer grow correctly and skin cancer can develop (AIHW 2016).
+Squamous cell carcinoma is caused by cumulative long term sun exposure over many decades (Leiter 2008), including in adulthood and later life, meaning that people who work outside are at higher risk (Cancer Council 2020).

-In some cases, the human papilloma virus (HPV), which causes warts and cervical cancer, appears to act together with sun exposure to lead to development of SCC.5
+In some cases, the human papilloma virus (HPV), which causes warts and cervical cancer, appears to act together with sun exposure to lead to development of SCC (Cancer Council 2018).

 Statistics for squamous cell carcinoma show that the number of new cases in Australia doubled between 1985 and 2002.
-In 2002, approximately 80,000 cases of SCC were diagnosed.4 Squamous cell carcinoma is more common with increasing age, with the vast majority occurring in people aged 55 and above.5 Males are approximately one and a half times more likely to develop SCC than females.2
+In 2002, approximately 80,000 cases of SCC were diagnosed (cancer Council 2020).
+Squamous cell carcinoma is more common with increasing age, with the vast majority occurring in people aged 55 and above (Cancer Council 2018).
+Males are approximately one and a half times more likely to develop SCC than females (AIHW 2016).

-Each year in Australia, over 600 people die from SCC.6
+Each year in Australia, over 600 people die from SCC (Cancer Council 2016).

 Major risk factors for developing squamous cell carcinoma are:

-- Previous squamous cell carcinoma or basal cell carcinoma: Up to 60 per cent of people with one of these non-melanoma skin cancers develop another in the next three years7
+- Previous squamous cell carcinoma or basal cell carcinoma: Up to 60 per cent of people with one of these non-melanoma skin cancers develop another in the next three years (RACGP 2018)

 - Immunosuppression (i.e. a poor immune system).
 This is common in people taking certain medications, e.g. transplant recipients, people on chemotherapy or long-term steroids, or some medications for arthritis or inflammatory bowel disease.
 Medical conditions causing immunosuppression (e.g. AIDS) can also increase the risk of developing SCC or other skin cancers.